Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Introduction

-To summarize, our main contributions include: \begin{itemize} \item This paper proposes the first in-browser inference system that enables JIT optimized kernel generation. \item The Tensor-Web compiling co-design avoids the ineffective and redundant optimizations, reducing the compiling cost from minutes to milliseconds. \item The Web-specific lite kernel space design is guided by both Web programming requirement and efficient utilization of hardware resource, reducing the optimization space from millions to dozens. \item The evaluation is done on modern transformer models and a range of client devices, achieving up to 8.2$\times$ speedup, compared to SOTA inference frameworks. \end{itemize}
+\sysname is evaluated on representative modern models, with suitable size for edge devices, including T5~\cite{t5}, BART~\cite{bart}, GPT-2~\cite{gpt2}, RoBERTa~\cite{roberta} and Llama 2 7B~\cite{touvron2023llama}.
+Mainstream browsers are used \ie Chrome, Microsoft Edge, Firefox and Opera, which together take 87\% of market share~\cite{browsershare}.
+We evaluate on a range of smartphones, laptops and desktops, \eg Pixel 4, Vivo X30, SurfaceBook 3, Lenovo V9000, MagicBook and HP EliteDesk, equipped with ARM CPU (Cortex-A76, A78), Intel CPU (I9 12900H), AMD CPU (Ryzen 5800H), Intel GPU (HD 630), AMD GPU (Radeon), and Nvidia GPUs (RTX 3050, 3000, 3070Ti).
+The results show within 30 seconds, \sysname can achieve up-to 20.1$\times$ faster kernels, and 8.2$\times$ faster model inference compared to SOTA inference frameworks.
+To summarize, our main contributions include: \begin{itemize} \item This paper proposes the first in-browser inference system that enables JIT optimized kernel generation. \item The Tensor-Web compiling co-design avoids the ineffective and redundant optimizations, reducing the compiling cost from minutes to milliseconds. \item The Web-specific lite kernel space design is guided by both Web programming requirement and efficient utilization of hardware resource, reducing the optimization space from millions to dozens. \item The evaluation is done on modern transformer models and a range of edge devices, achieving up to 8.2$\times$ speedup compared to SOTA frameworks. \end{itemize}